EvergineTeam/IntelArcA770/README.md

 >
 > The `Invoke-BatchFile` command is used to run the `setvars.bat` script that sets the environment variables for the oneAPI toolkit.
 This script is located in the oneAPI installation directory.
 The path may vary depending on the installation directory you chose.
 >
 > Working on Windows with mamba, you may find that the PATH environment variable gets too long, which can be problematic when running the `setvars.bat` script.
-To avoid this issue, there is included the `setup_vars.ps1` script that sets the necessary environment variables for the Intel extension for PyTorch while avoiding this issue.
+To avoid this issue, there is included the `setup_vars.ps1` script that sets the necessary environment variables for oneAPI while avoiding this issue.
 >
 > ```pwsh
 > mamba activate arcA770